Another of the brilliant professional songwriting teams employed

-Achieving his first hit in collaboration with Michael Anthony in early 1958 with "She Say (Oom Dooby Dom)," he was hired as a staff songwriter at Aldon Records at $150 weekly, raised to $200 the second if he covered his advances.
+Achieving his first hit in collaboration with Michael Anthony in early 1958 with "She Say (Oom Dooby Dom)," he was hired as a staff songwriter at Aldon Records at $150 weekly, raised to $200 with the second if he covered his advances.
 Teaming with a number of other writers in the early '60s, Mann co-wrote Footsteps by Steve Lawrence, I Love How You Love Me by The Paris Sisters, and Patches by Dicky Lee.
 In 1961 he recorded a solo album that yielded the hit Who Put the Bomp (In the Bomp, Bomp, Bomp) co-written by Gerry Goffin.

 While on staff at Aldon Mann met Cynthia Weil who was earning $50 a week.
-In October 1961 they were married and writing songs together.
+In October 1961 they were married and began writing songs together.
 It was a perfect marriage of talents, resulting in fifty hits in the next five years.

 Their early hits included "Uptown" and "He's Sure the Boy I Love" by the Crystals in 1962.
 "My Dad" by Ray Peterson, "Blame It On the Bossa Nova" by Eydie Gorme, "Only In America" by Jay and the Americans in 1963

 Of all their contemporaries, they were the most versatile, able to adapt convincingly to country, soul, MOR, punk or anything else.
 Mann was able to write lyrics that were controversial or thought provoking, but still palatable to the commercial mainstream, such as "Uptown," "On Broadway," and "We Got To Get Out of This Place".